Companies may sometimes carry out a redesignation of shares, which involves converting existing shares from one class to another.

-- or even to enhance estate planning (e.g. offer security for your children etc.).
+- or even to enhance estate planning (e.g., offer security for your children etc.).

 One of the key reasons for a redesignation of shares relates to tax planning.
-The freedom of declaring different rates of dividend to different shareholders can be financially beneficial.
+The freedom of declaring different rates of dividends to different shareholders can be financially beneficial.
 For example, if one shareholder is an employee who pays income tax whereas another shareholder does not work, applying different dividends to each of them can optimise personal tax allowances, etc.